 Mukesh Ambani’s ancestral house in Chorwal, Gujarat.

-The ultra-expensive olive trees were imported from Spain as this variety is not grown in India, and with money no object there is nothing standing between the lucky trees and their lucky owner.
+The ultra-expensive olive trees were imported from Spain as this variety is not grown in India, and with money no object there was nothing standing between the trees and their billionaire owner.
 Bringing the high-quality forestry home was quite a feat.
 According to The Hindu once the olive trees were imported from Spain they were transported over 1,800 km via truck to the nursery.
 Packed carefully in polythene bags, with speed maintained, no more than 30 km/h, the trees took five days to cover the distance.

 At the Gowthami Nursery in Andhra Pradesh, the olive trees were tended to by a dedicated team of six people for two years before reaching their final destination in Jamnagar, trained to acclimatize to the Indian climate.
 The team that raised them had to ensure soil health was optimum and that the trees did not grow over 12 feet.